On N List of Movie Reviews

 12/10:

-put many aspects together while achieving a balance.
+aspects together while achieving balance.
 There's no flaw throughout, but confusion does come to me in

-regard to the number of years that have passed between events.
+regard to the number of years that had passed between events.

 For example, at the beginning, I didn't realize the two boys were born on the same day, but I knew their childhood